tlhutch/test-playbooks/docs/test_plans/features/34_workflow_convergence.md

 	- [ ] .. the final node in a workflow job
 	- [ ] .. an intermediate node in a workflow job

+### Modified workflows

+- [ ] Confirm that when an intermediate node that triggers a convergence node is deleted, that (a) all other nodes that previously triggered the convergence node still trigger the convergence node and (b) the parent of the deleted node *does not* trigger the convergence node.

 ### Illegal workflows

 - [ ] Confirm that a convergence node cannot trigger itself using any possible trigger event (success, failure, always)